richardrom/mempool/readme.md

 ```

 Special considerations about *deallocate*.
-Don't deallocate twice a chunk since it will corrupt the freelist
+- Don't deallocate twice a chunk since it will corrupt the freelist.
-If the pointer to release is not in a pool block it will throw an std::exception
+- If the pointer to release is not in a pool block it will throw an exception.

 ### struct fixed_memory_pool